Cut the Clutter: A Simple Organization Plan for a Clean and Tidy Home

 One In, One Out

-Observing the rule can also save money.
-Think of it a cure for affluenza.
-Charmed as you may be with that colorful Italian pasta bowl, buying takes on new importance when one of the old bowls will have be discarded as a result.
+Observing the One In, One Out rule can also save money.
+Charmed as you may be with that colorful Italian pasta bowl, buying takes on new importance when one of your current favorites will have be discarded as a result.
 Old friends are best!

 Finally, focus on out-of-house resources to whittle down the sheer number of things that enter home.
 For example, there's no need to buy, keep, sort and store back issues of magazines once you realize that the public library provides this very service for free!